pydoit/doit/doc/dependencies.rst

 `doit` also supports checking if a task is up-to-date directly by the parameter `uptodate`.

-This can be used in cases where you do not check for changes in dependencies. i.e. you check if a value in a database is smaller than 10.
+This can be used in cases where you need to some kind of calculation to determine if the task is up-to-date or not. i.e. you check if a value in a database is smaller than a certain value.

 `uptodate` is a list where each element can be True, False, or None.